-How to Chase Unpaid Invoices from Export Clients
+How to Chase Overdue Invoices from International Clients

 What Is an Export Client?

-How Difficult is it to Recover Debts From an Export Client?
+How Difficult Is It to Recover Debts From an International Client?

 Many debts racked up by overseas clients are recoverable, but recovering debts across borders is challenging if you try to do it yourself.